piotrowskiadam/souffleur/souffleur_chrome/README.md

 ## Features

-- **MacOS Spotlight-like Interface**: Press Alt+Shift+P to open a spotlight-style overlay in the middle of the viewport
+- **MacOS Spotlight-like Interface**: Press `Alt+P` to open a spotlight-style overlay in the middle of the viewport.
-- **Chatbot Agnostic**: Works on any website, not just specific LLM platforms
+- **Chatbot Agnostic**: Works on any website, not just specific LLM platforms.
-- **Clipboard Integration**: Selected prompts are copied to clipboard instead of being inserted into input fields
+- **Clipboard Integration**: Selected prompts are copied to clipboard instead of being inserted into input fields.
 - **Prompt Management**: Add, edit, delete, and reorder prompts through the Chrome Side Panel
 - **Import/Export**: Import and export your prompts as JSON files
 - **Improved UX (v4.7)**: Spotlight overlay closes instantly upon prompt selection, with a brief "Prompt Copied!" feedback message shown.
 Focus returns to the previously active element.